This article teaches you how to optimize your stockroom to maximize space and efficiency. You will learn:

 5. Invest in the right storage units.

 There are many different types of storage units available to someone outfitting a stockroom.
-Shelving, racks, drawers, bins, cabinets, etc. The exact type(s) that will work for you will depend on your stock, of course, but I recommend investing in mobile storage units right from the beginning.
+Shelving, racks, drawers, bins, cabinets, etc. The exact type(s) that will work for you will depend on your stock, of course, but it’s recommended that you invest in mobile storage units right from the beginning.

 Mobile storage units allow you to maximize the space in your stockroom between the walls with storage that can move around.
 At one mall store I worked at in college for a summer, we had a rather large stockroom and we used mobile storage to maximize the floor space.
 We could slide the units around on their tracks to find the section of stock we were looking for, and as a result, we were able to fit roughly one more unit per track than we would have if we’d been using static units.
 It’s worth doing even if you don’t seem to need mobile storage units now because stockrooms are difficult to redo later.